-Section 6 of this practice note addresses the position where a client has capacity to make the material decisions but is vulnerable to the influence of those around them.
+Section 6 of this practice note addresses the position where a client has the capacity to make the material decisions but is vulnerable to the influence of those around them.

 4.4 Capacity to instruct a solicitor to carry out specific instructions

-You must be satisfied that your client has capacity to give you instructions on the matter in question.
-If you have any doubt as to whether a client has capacity to provide an instruction or instructions, you must undertake a capacity assessment before any instructions are acted upon.
+You must be satisfied that your client has the capacity to give you instructions on the matter in question.
+If you have any doubt as to whether a client has the capacity to provide instruction or instructions, you must undertake a capacity assessment before any instructions are acted upon.
 To do otherwise may place you at risk of the sanctions set out at paragraph 1.4.2 above.

 Different levels of capacity are required for different transactions.
-For example, different considerations apply to making a gift than in conducting litigation.
-You must assess the client’’s understanding in the context of the transaction upon which you are instructed, applying the relevant legal test of capacity (see paragraph 4.5 below) and then consider whether the client is able to provide you with instructions on what they wish to do.
+For example, different considerations apply to make a gift than in conducting litigation.
+You must assess the client’’s understanding in the context of the transaction upon which you are instructed, applying the relevant legal test of capacity (see paragraph below) and then consider whether the client is able to provide you with instructions on what they wish to do.

 Even if you are satisfied that your client has the necessary mental capacity to make a specific decision, you may still need to be alert to the possibility of the client being subject to undue influence (see section 6).